MateenAminian/Chat-Simulator/llama_chat/README.md

-# Llama Chat Simulator
+# StreamChatter

-A FastAPI application that generates Twitch-like chat overlays for videos using Ollama.
+A powerful video processing application that generates context-aware, Twitch-style chat overlays for your videos.
+Using local LLMs (Ollama) for chat generation and advanced video processing techniques, StreamChatter creates engaging, realistic chat interactions that match your video content.

 ## Prerequisites